When it comes to fostering strong company culture, whether in-office or remote, one HR buzzword pops up again and again

 We’ll ask you a question and ask for your gut answer: Does open dialogue make for a stronger workplace?

 Chances are (we hope!) you answered yes without thinking about it.
 When members of your team feel safe being vulnerable, that means they feel empowered to ask clarifying questions, seek help when they feel stuck, and spark new ideas by challenging the status quo.
 So you’re not just providing employees more agency and ownership — you’re opening up your organization to productive, incredible growth.

 Look at how your company’s meetings are structured, as well as what modes of feedback you regularly employ.
-If they’re not in place already, work to implement 360 feedback and regular check-ins.
+If they’re not in place already, work to implement regular check-ins.
 These help create an air of inspiring openness that drives high performance.

 3. Rewards and recognition